Takako Suzuki

 Takako Suzuki (鈴木 貴子, Suzuki Takako) is a Japanese politician from the Liberal Democratic Party of Japan (LDP) and a member of the House of Representatives in the Diet (national legislature).

+Political career

-She represents Hokkaido through the proportional representation block.
-She was a member of the Democratic Party of Japan and New Party Daichi.
+She represented Hokkaido through the proportional representation block from 2013 to 2024, and has been representing Hokkaido 7th district since 2024.
+She was previously a member of the Democratic Party of Japan and New Party Daichi.

 Personal life

 Suzuki is the daughter of veteran Hokkaido politician Muneo Suzuki.
 She graduated with a B.A. in International Politics from Trent University in Canada and worked as a television director at NHK before entering politics.

 She is married to a cameraman friend who went to the same elementary school with her.
 Their first child was born in September 2017.